 The Canal Run was started in 1975 and is the premier running event in Michigan’s Keweenaw Peninsula.
-Following the rolling hills along the Portage Lake Shipping Canal, the Canal Run offers four distances for runners and walkers of all levels, including a half marathon, 10-mile run, 10-mile walk, five-mile run, five-mile walk and (New for 2018!) two-mile fun run/walk.
+Following the rolling hills along the Portage Lake Shipping Canal, the Canal Run offers four distances for runners and walkers of all levels, including a half marathon, 10-mile run, 10-mile walk, five-mile run, five-mile walk and two-mile fun run/walk.

 Bob Olson founded the run in 1975.
 Olson was an avid runner and owned WMPL radio at the time.
 For several years he ran the event with his family and a couple volunteers.
 For his tireless effort to make the Canal Run a premier event, the race committee named the 10-mile run the 10-Mile Bob Olson Memorial Run and started a scholarship following his death in early 2018.
 The well ran race continued to grow, and after a few years, Olson contacted Ken Seaton, president of D&N Bank, which signed on to sponsor and support the event.

 With the support of D&N Bank, the race continued to grow.
 In the early 2000s, Portage Health (2007) and Finlandia University (2010) signed on to help the event, which has grown to more than 800 participants a year.

 In 2009 the race was expanded to include a five-mile option, a half marathon was added in 2013 and in 2018 a two-mile fun run/walk was added.

 Each of the sponsoring organizations commits to having employees volunteer.
 It takes more than 150 volunteers to make this event possible.

 The race is self-sustaining, bringing in enough money in registration fees and sponsorships to cover all the costs.
 Since 2011, the organizing committee has been able to donate $10,000 to area non-profit organizations as part of its Canal Run Gives Back program.